LibreOffice/lots/README.md

 ## Debugging
 ### External Debugging with Eclipse
-WollMux.oxt extension is not installed in LibreOffice, but is loaded from external by starting a debug session in eclipse.
-There exist an additional extension **WollMux_ButtonsOnly.oxt**, which only contains the toolbars and dialogs.
+LOTS.oxt extension is not installed in LibreOffice, but is loaded from external by starting a debug session in eclipse.
+There exist an additional extension **LOTS_ButtonsOnly.oxt**, which only contains the toolbars and dialogs.
 This extension must be installed in LibreOffice.
 Therefore call

 ```
 mvn -P ButtonsOnly generate-sources
 ```

 and the extension is build and installed, if the program `unopkg` is availble.
-Otherwise you have to manually install the extension, which can be found at oxt/target/WollMux_ButtonsOnly.oxt.
+Otherwise you have to manually install the extension, which can be found at oxt/target/LOTS_ButtonsOnly.oxt.

 Activate the maven profile "development" in Project > Properties > Maven > Active Maven Profiles.